-- a) To assess the feasibility and relevance of the dissertation proposal and/or synopsis with respect to the Programme of Study. - b) To recommend to the Head of School the allocation of Supervisors, Administrative Supervisor and Second Assessors, as applicable. - c) To establish deadlines for the deliverable(s) and considers extension of same in very exceptional circumstances. - d) To inform Supervisors, Administrative Supervisor, Second Assessors and Students of their respective allocations. - e) To deal with matters arising in the course of Dissertation progress such as interruption and non-submission. - f) To schedule in very exceptional circumstances presentation/viva voce where applicable. - g) To compile the agreed marks submitted by the Supervisor.
+- a) To assess the feasibility and relevance of the project/dissertation proposal and / or synopsis with respect to the Programme of Study. - b) To recommend to the Head of School the allocation of Supervisors and Second Assessors, as applicable.

+- c) To establish deadlines for the deliverable(s) and considers extension of same in very exceptional circumstances. - d) To inform Supervisors, Administrative Supervisors, Second Assessors and Students of their respective allocations. - e) To deal with matters arising in the course of Project/Dissertation progress such as interruption and non-submission. - f) To schedule in very exceptional circumstances presentation/viva voce where applicable. - g) To compile the marks submitted by the Supervisor and second Assessors.
 In case of disagreement, the Committee will make appropriate recommendations to the HOS.

-G SCHEDULE OF DELIVERABLES
+G. SCHEDULE OF DELIVERABLES

 Students are required to submit one (1) soft copy together with 2 draft copies (with no hardcover binding) of their dissertation.
 All dissertations will be handed at the SBMF Registry.
 It is the duty of the students to ensure that they submit their work and the duly signed submission form (Appendix H).
-Students Deadline for submission of dissertation will be communicated by the Undergraduate Dissertation Committee through the programme coordinators.
+Students Deadline for submission of dissertation will be communicated by the Postgraduate Dissertation Committee.